fixie-ai/ultravox/README.md

 See Ultravox in action on our [demo page](https://demo.ultravox.ai).

-You can run the Gradio demo locally with `python demo/app.py`.
-Make sure you have installed the dependencies in `requirements.txt` beforehand.
+You can run the Gradio demo locally with `just gradio`.
+You can run the demo in "voice mode" which allows natural audio conversations with ultravox by running `just gradio --voice-mode=True`

 ### Discord